Seed funding

 When to raise seed funding

 Pre-seed funding is often used to develop an idea and Series A capital can be used to grow your company and secure product-market fit.
-The seed round sits somewhere in the middle of the two stages: When you know you have a great idea, know the market well enough, and are ready to start selling.
+The seed round sits somewhere in the middle of those two funding stages: When you know you have a great idea, know the market well enough, and are ready to start selling.
 These terms can sometimes be used interchangeably.

 Pre-seed vs. seed vs. Series A